sonyxperiadev/CameraTest/README.md

 reprocessing only images to be kept.
 This mode of operation is exercised by this module.

+## High Speed Capture

+If a Camera Device supports the CONSTRAINED\_HIGH\_SPEED capability, it supports a special operating mode to capture at high frame rates (>= 120 fps).
+This module uses this mode to preview and/or record at high frame rates.
+Preview and recording always share the frame rate.

+Camera device, resolution and frame rates are chosen by the user if there are multiple choices.
+Recorded videos are saved in CameraTest\_HighSpeed.mp4 in the DCIM folder.
+This function requires the WRITE\_EXTERNAL\_STORAGE permission.

 ## Test Mode

 This module is used for testing.